inspec/inspec-aws/docs-chef-io/content/aws_vpc_endpoints.md

 end
 ```

-**Match count of VPC Endpoints of Gateway type in a particular VPC.**
+Match count of VPC Endpoints of Gateway type in a particular VPC:

 ```ruby
 describe aws_vpc_endpoints.where( vpc_id: vpc-12345678 ).where(vpc_endpoint_type: "Gateway") do